 Two types of regional economic multipliers were used in this analysis: an employment multiplier and an earnings multiplier.
 An employment multiplier was used to estimate the number of indirect and induced jobs created or supported in the area.
 An earnings multiplier was used to estimate the amount of salaries to be paid to workers in these new indirect and induced jobs.
 The employment multiplier shows the estimated number of total jobs created for each direct job.
-The earnings multiplier shows the estimated number of total jobs created for each direct job.
-The earnings multiplier shows the estimated number of every dollar paid to a direct worker.
+The earnings multiplier shows the estimated amount of total salaries paid to these workers for every dollar paid to a direct worker.
 The multipliers used in this analysis are listed below:

-Multiplier City County State Employment Multiplier (Type II Direct Effect ) 1.3262 1.4349 1.8119 Earnings Multiplier (Type II Direct Effect ) 1.3182 1.4243 1.7921
+Multiplier City County State Employment Multiplier (Type II Direct Effect) 1.3262 1.4349 1.8119 Earnings Multiplier (Type II Direct Effect) 1.3182 1.4243 1.7921